WhythiskolaveriD/smart-europa-ce144/content/pages/blog/post-2.md

 excerpt: >-
   Filtering is necessary for obtaining meaningful data from GRACE, but it suppresses the signal amplitude, changes its phase, and degrades the spatial resolution.
-What can we do to reduce the sideeffects of filtering?
+What can we do to reduce the side effects of filtering?
 thumb_image: images/classic/post-2.png
 thumb_image_alt: Post 2 placeholder image
 image: images/classic/post-2.png